Thuynh808/Security-Onion-SOC-Workshop/README.md

   ![Image 2](https://i.imgur.com/aJMIVel.png)
 <br><br>

   Awesome!
-We've completed the set up our Security Onion Server!<br>
+We've completed the set up of our Security Onion Server!<br>
   In order to access the web interface of Security Onion, we'll use the following:<br>
     - Website: https://10.2.22.20<br>
     - Username: streetrack@homelab.com<br>